Is Siem Reap Worth Visiting? Exploring Beyond Angkor Wat

 Is The Sunrise Worth It?

-The guides and drivers are expecting a sunrise tour so there is not problem arranging a 4:30am start; they will tell you the best time to be collected.
+The guides and drivers are expecting a sunrise tour so there is not problem arranging a 4:30am start; they will tell you the best time and took us to a spot in front of the lake.
+We secured front row seats, albeit that there are no seats.

 Was it worth waiting for the sunrise?
 Oh yes.
 We watched the sky turn from inky blue to pink to a warm apricot.
 And we got to explore the temples in the cool of the early morning before the late-comers arrived.